freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 Countermeasures in User Behavior Recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  `Source Guide <https://docs.securedrop.org/en/stable/source.html>`__ gives instructructions on best practices for the entire submission workflow
+-  :doc:`Source Guide </source/source>` gives instructions on best practices for the entire submission workflow
 -  Source interface banner suggests that user disables JS (high security settings in Tor Browser)
--  `Journalist Guide <https://docs.securedrop.org/en/stable/journalist.html>`__ informs users of malware risks, the importance of strict compartmentalization of SecureDrop-related activities
+-  :doc:`Journalist Guide </journalist/journalist>` informs users of malware risks, the importance of strict compartmentalization of SecureDrop-related activities
--  `SecureDrop Deployment Guide <https://docs.securedrop.org/en/stable/admin/deployment/deployment_practices.html>`__ gives best practices for proper administration of the SecureDrop system, and its public-facing properties like the Landing Page
+-  :doc:`SecureDrop Deployment Guide </admin/deployment/deployment_practices>` gives best practices for proper administration of the SecureDrop system, and its public-facing properties like the Landing Page
--  `Admin Guide <https://docs.securedrop.org/en/stable/admin.html>`__ gives instructions for long-term maintenance of the technical properties of the SecureDrop system, as well as operations to support Journalists
+-  :doc:`Admin Guide </admin/reference/admin>` gives instructions for long-term maintenance of the technical properties of the SecureDrop system, as well as operations to support Journalists
 -  All Admin tasks are completed over Tor/Tor authenticated onion services after installation
 -  Any Journalist/Admin password/2FA credentials resets can only be done by an Admin with password-protected SSH capability or authenticated Onion Service credentials.